Steve Jackson (American game designer): 1970s: Metagaming Concepts

 While working at Metagaming Concepts, Jackson developed Monsters!
 Monsters! (ca. 1976) based on a design by Ken St. Andre connected to his Tunnels & Trolls role-playing game, and Godsfire (1976), a space conquest game by Lynn Willis.
 Jackson got his first design for the company published as Ogre (1977), followed by G.E.V.
 (1978), which were both set in a futuristic universe that Jackson created.

 Jackson became interested in Dungeons & Dragons, but did not like the various-sized dice or the combat rules, and bemoaned the lack of tactics, so he designed Melee in response.
-Jackson joined the French Foreign Legion to gain a better understanding of combat, but as his interest grew he started fighting in SCA live-action combat as Vargskol, the Viking-Celt.
+Jackson joined the SCA to gain a better understanding of combat, but as his interest grew he started fighting in SCA live-action combat as Vargskol, the Viking-Celt.
 Metagaming also published his game Wizard.

 Jackson realized that Melee could be expanded into a complete fantasy role-playing game, and started working on The Fantasy Trip before Melee was even published.
 The Fantasy Trip was initially scheduled for release in February 1978, but the design and development required more work than Jackson had anticipated and the game was not released until March 1980.
 Howard Thompson, owner of Metagaming, decided to release The Fantasy Trip as four separate books instead of a more expensive boxed set, and changed his production methods so that Jackson would be unable to check the final proofs of the game.
 As a result of these actions, Jackson left Metagaming and founded Steve Jackson Games later that year.